MahmoudAwad747/MahmoudAwad747/README.md

 ---

-⭐ *Always open to internships, collaboration, and learning opportunities.*
+⭐ *Always open to collaboration, and learning opportunities.*